ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 and your server returns the reset parameter accordingly

 ~~~
-   Date: Tue, 15 Nov 1994 08:00:00 GMT
+   Date: Tue, 15 Nov 1994 18:00:00 GMT
-   RateLimit: daily;r=1;t=36000
+   RateLimit: daily;r=1;t=36400
 ~~~

 there's a high probability that all clients will show up at `18:00:00`.

-This could be mitigated by adding some jitter to the field-value.
+This could be mitigated by adding some jitter to the reset value.

 Resource exhaustion issues can be associated with quota policies using a large time window, because a user agent by chance or on purpose